What is a Rent-to-Own Agreement?

 Seller Carry Program

-A Seller Carry (or seller carry back) Program is an owner-provided financing option.
-This option – “carrying back a note” – can be beneficial to both the buyer and seller.
+A Seller Carry (or seller carry-back) Program is an owner-provided financing option.
+This option—“carrying back a note”—can benefit both the buyer and seller.

 Sellers tend to take this route when they have trouble finding qualified buyers.
 In the case of restricted lending options, the seller can “carry back” the note on their own house.
 Here’s how this works: